-- a. pregnancy, labor, delivery and the puerperium were uncomplicated, and labor began spontaneously between the 39th and 41nd week of gestation; patients delivering between 37wks and 38 wk 6 days should be individually listed in the "late preterm" category; - b. membranes ruptured or were ruptured after labor began; - c. presentation was vertex, position was occiput OA, LOA or ROA, and labor was less than 24 hours in duration: - d. delivery was spontaneous or by outlet forceps or vacuum with or without episiotomy, from an anterior position; - e. the infant had a five minute Apgar score of 6 or more and weighed between 2500 and 4500 gms and was healthy; and - f. placental delivery was uncomplicated and blood loss was less than 500 mL.
+- a. pregnancy, labor, delivery and the puerperium were uncomplicated, and labor began spontaneously between the 39th and 41st week of gestation; patients delivering before 39 weeks gestation should be listed in the "preterm," "late preterm" or "early preterm" categories; - b. membranes ruptured or were ruptured after labor began; - c. presentation was vertex, position was occiput OA, LOA or ROA, and labor was less than 24 hours in duration: - d. delivery was spontaneous or by outlet forceps or vacuum with or without episiotomy, from an anterior position; - e. the infant had a five minute Apgar score of 6 or more and weighed between 2500 and 4500 gms and was healthy; and - f. placental delivery was uncomplicated and blood loss was less than 500 mL.